 Rabies — is a preventable viral disease of mammals most often transmitted through the bite of a rabid animal.
 The vast majority of rabies cases reported to the Centers for Disease Control and Prevention (CDC) each year occur in wild animals like raccoons, skunks, bats, and foxes.

-Distemper — an infectious viral disease characterized by loss of appetite, a catarrhal discharge from the eyes and nose, vomiting, diarrhea leading to dehydration, fever, lethargy, partial paralysis caused by destruction of myelinated nerve tissue, and sometimes death.
+Distemper — An infectious viral disease characterized by loss of appetite, a catarrhal discharge from the eyes and nose, vomiting, diarrhea leading to dehydration, fever, lethargy, partial paralysis caused by the destruction of myelinated nerve tissue, and sometimes death.

 - Living under decks, shed, porches